binaryberry/Vending-Machine/README.md

 		- loads the vending machine with products and coins on initialization - by default it can hold 100 products, and starts full
 		- calculates amount inserted
 		- decides to release product
+		- asks for more money if money inserted not enough
 		- calculates change that needs to be returned and knows how many coins to return
 		- updates container inventory, till inventory and current budget